What is Parkinson disease?

 What are the symptoms of Parkinson disease?

 - Resting tremor.
-Tremor (involuntary movement from contracting muscles) that is most prominent at rest.
+Tremor (involuntary movement from contracting muscles) that is most obvious at rest.

 Symptoms of Parkinson vary from person to person.
 The symptoms may appear slowly and in no particular order.
 Early symptoms may be subtle and may progress over many years before reaching a point where they interfere with normal daily activities.